armaanhammer/lock-challenge/design_log/Step_5_Appendix.md

 ## Parsing Code

 What is meant by "dispatching"?
 I assume data is moving from somewhere to somewhere else.
-I am having trouble understanding data movememtn in the code provided though.
+I am having trouble understanding data movement in the code provided though.

 ### class Controller